vrossini/vrossini/README.md

-- 👋 Hi, you can call me Vinny.
+- 👋 Hi, you can call me Vinny
-- 👀 I'm interested in developing quality mobile applications.
+- 👀 I'm interested in developing quality mobile applications

 <!---
 vrossini/vrossini is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.